Barrace/SLang/README.md

       * __prim1's may only take 1 operand, no more, no less__
     * prim1 operator list:
       1. add1
+      2. ~
-      2. ~       //negation operator for ints
+        * negation operator for ints
+      3. not
-      3. not     //negation operator for booleans
+        * negation operator for booleans
+      4. hd
-      4. hd      //returns the first element of a list
+        * returns the first element of a list
+      5. tl
-      5. tl      //returns a list that is the input list without the first element
+        * returns a list that is the input list without the first element
+      6. isNull
-      6. isNull  //takes a list and returns true if it's empty, false if not
+        * takes a list and returns true if it's empty, false if not
     * prim2 -
       * (OPERAND_1  OPERATOR  OPERAND_2)
       * __prim2's may only take 2 operands, no more, no less__